ucas-vg/PointTinyBenchmark/tiny_benchmark/README.md

 # Experiment <a name='4.'/>

 <a color='#00ff00'> Notice: in following tables, **updated evaluation code (compared with the WACV paper) was adopted**.
-Since orginal code for wacv paper handle the ignore region not very well, we have updated the evaluation code and obtained some new experimental results.
+Since orginal code for wacv paper handles the ignore region not well, we have updated the evaluation code and obtained some new experimental results.
 Although the modification for evaluation, the relevant conclusions are consistent.
 Each group of experiments was run at least 3 times, and the final experimental result was the average of multiple results.</a>

 For details of experiment setting, please see [paper](http://openaccess.thecvf.com/content_WACV_2020/papers/Yu_Scale_Match_for_Tiny_Person_Detection_WACV_2020_paper.pdf) Section 5.1.
 Experiments Setting